 Preservons la Creation is Huge Texas-Sized Houston Mural

-My husband and I happened to be driving past this location south of downtown Houston the day after the official opening which was Saturday, June 7, 2014.
-We simply had to stop, get a closer look as well as take some photos.
+My husband and I happened to be driving past this location south of downtown Houston the day after the official opening, which was Saturday, June 7, 2014.
+We had to stop, get a closer look as well as take some photos.

 Another art installation titled Open the Door had been installed on this site.
-I will address that in another post.
 It was all a part of the festivities associated with this official debut of Preservons la Creation which when translated means “Let’s Preserve the Creation.”
 Those other pieces of art were sold at an auction.

 We were fortunate to be able to see both exhibits in this one setting.
-Tents were still up from the night before and a few people were mingling about.
+Tents were still up from the night before, and a few people were mingling on the grounds.

-This gigantic mural takes up an entire city block and has been painted on a 5 story high 30+ year old commercial building.
+This massive mural takes up an entire city block and has been painted on a five-story-high 30+-year-old commercial building.
 The dimensions are a whopping 180 feet wide by 60 feet in height.